from the Achievers

 From the audience, Mike Lubas '69 noted that in the Sixties, many Oberlinians came from relative privilege to help the underdog.
 Affluent whites agitated for black civil rights.
 Today, that's not so much the case, so the current generation doesn't understand "activism" in the same way.
 Also, back then we talked about the solution to a problem.
 Today's generation looks for multiple approaches.

 When I was at Oberlin, national issues sparked massive student demonstrations on and off campus.
 There was another in 2003 to protest the invasion of Iraq.
 But there haven't been any big anti-war demonstrations since.
 Perhaps it's because Oberlin students are no longer under the threat of being drafted and involuntarily finding themselves "in harm's way."
+(It has been claimed that President Nixon ended the draft in order to end the demonstrations.
+As Philip Rose puts it, if rich white kids arent threatened with being forced to join the service and go to Vietnam, then rich white kids and their parents wont care, and theyll stop protesting the war.)
 Perhaps it's because military recruiters have given up on visiting the campus, so the students find no local occasions to protest.
 "Everyone just agrees we don't like the war," said one panelist.

 Most activism these days is not focused not on overarching issues, like civil rights or the war.
 It expresses itself in fragmented interest groups of 10 to 15 people who are personally committed to ecology, or promoting the interests of their particular "community," or improving college accessibility for financially-challenged students, or serving off-campus residents by teaching them reading or Spanish.
 Many of these smaller issues don't come to the interest of the average student because there's not a good communication system to reach everybody.
 E-mail and Facebook aren't sufficient.